willfindlay/honors-thesis/thesis/thesis.md

 One of the primary advantages of eBPF is its relatively low overhead [@gregg19bpf; @starovoitov13; @starovoitov14] compared to many other system introspection solutions (c.f. \autoref{tracing-section} and \autoref{ebpf-superpowers}).
-In order to justify this claim in the context of an eBPF intrusion detection system, we need to ascertain the overhead associated with running ebpH on a variety of systems under a variety of workloads (artificial and otherwise).
-Here we describe the tests that were conducted in order to determine this overhead.
+In order to justify this claim in the context of an eBPF intrusion detection system, it is necessary to ascertain the overhead associated with running ebpH on a variety of systems under a variety of workloads (artificial and otherwise).
+Here I describe the tests that were conducted in order to determine this overhead.
 \autoref{methodology-section} outlines the systems and tools used for testing and provides an overview of the collected datasets.